jeyaprakash22/VIDEO-TRANSCRIPT-USING-WHISPER-MODEL/README.md

 ### (v).
 Data Storage and Review
   * The transcriptions and detected keywords are stored in a MySQL database.
 This allows for easy retrieval and analysis.
 Each match is linked to its transcription and the keywords detected during commentary.
   * Users can query specific matches and review the transcription for keyword highlights.
+### (vi).
+Software Used
+  * Flask: Used for developing the backend of the system, handling the HTTP requests and API interactions.
+  * Python: The primary programming language used to process the data, interact with the Mistral 7b GenAI API, and handle the commentary generation.
+  * HTML, CSS, JavaScript: Used for building the frontend user interface to display live commentary and match updates on web and mobile platforms.
 ## 4. Workflow Overview
   * Fetch Audio Stream: The model starts by accessing the live-stream match's audio data.
 This could be a video file or a live stream URL.
   * Audio Conversion: The audio is converted into a suitable format using Pydub (if necessary).